Current Region:

 In this article, we provide an introduction to the main options that have emerged so far.
 We will endeavour to keep this page updated and invite those behind each solution to propose any edits to ensure a neutral, fair and accurate depiction of these different approaches.

-There are six options with which we are familiar (but we welcome additions if we have missed any)
+There are seven options with which we are familiar (but we welcome additions if we have missed any)

 These differ in terms of the technology used, the commercial model, the standards applied, and how liability is allocated (or avoided).